-These 5 Smart Upgrades Increase ROI—Does Your Home Have Them?
+These 5 Smart Technologies Pay Off—Does Your Home Have Them?

 While home renovation projects often boost a home's appeal, they may or may not offer much in terms of a return on investment (ROI).
 That being said, many people find adding smart home features to their homes are worthwhile.
 Smart home upgrades are designed to boost efficiency, security, and convenience, and as a bonus, many bring a high ROI.
 In several instances, homeowners can recoup more than 50 percent of their smart tech investment.
 Furthermore, today's buyers are willing to pay more money for smart homes.